4 min read 947 words Updated Mar 24, 2026 Created Mar 24, 2026

 FeatureCommandDescription

-Auto Mode:DwightAutoMulti-step task planning and execution
+Auto Mode:DwightAutoMulti-step planning, execution, and verification

 TDD:DwightTDDTest-driven development loop